oovm/wechat-sdk/projects/adaptors/hexo-plugin-live2d/README.md

 ## 📄 License

+### Runtime boundary

+- This adapter consumes the repository's independently developed clean-room runtime.
+- It does not add, wrap, load, or require an official obfuscated runtime.

+### Terms

-See the repository license.
-Model assets and third-party content retain their own licenses.
+- See the repository license for source-code terms.
+- Model assets and third-party content retain their own licenses.